First the code for a small socket example.

 UDP

-address.
+an IP address.
 We do not need to setup a connection.
-We can send and
+We can

-receive packets immediately.
-Although usually one participant needs to
+send and receive packets immediately.
+Although usually one

 Of course there are connections.
 However these are maintained by lower parts of the stack.
 Such as the IP, ARP and Ethernet layers.
 Our program usually doesn’t need to set these up.
 We just aim a packet at an IP address, send it and hope it is routed to the correct location.